Columbia Precision Medicine Joint Pilot Grants Program

 See a list of current and past Precision Medicine pilot award recipients.

-- Applicants must be full-time Columbia University faculty at the rank of assistant professor or higher.
+- Applicants must have a full-time Columbia University/Columbia University Irving Medical Center faculty appointment at the rank of an Assistant, Associate, or Full Professor.

-- Preference will be given to applications from junior investigators.
+- Preference will be given to applications from early- and mid-career investigators.

 Cite it, Submit it, Share it!